 top of page

-The Power of Color: How Color Psychology Influences Print Design
+The Power of Color Psychology in Print Design

 Color psychology refers to the study of how colors influence human emotions, perceptions, and decisions.
-While personal and cultural experiences play a role in how colors are interpreted, there are general associations that have stood the test of time in marketing and design.
+Personal and cultural experiences play a role in how colors are interpreted.
+However, there are general associations that have stood the test of time in marketing and design.
+For example:

 When applied to print materials, color becomes an emotional and strategic component — not just a stylistic one.